-- Oxygen saturation – The amount of oxygen is tightly regulated within the body.
-The Fitbit is using red and infrared sensors on the back of the device that helps to estimate how well oxygenated the is the blood.
+The amount of oxygen is tightly regulated within the body.
+The Fitbit is using red and infrared sensors on the back of the device that helps to estimate how well-oxygenated the is blood.

 I think that this feature will be helpful for people who use peloton to maximize their performance and need any advantage to improve.

-- Skin temperature – This feature allows to monitor any minor changes int he skin temperature, sweat and helps to evaluate how the body responds to stress or training.
+This feature allows monitoring of any minor changes in the skin temperature, and sweat and helps to evaluate how the body responds to stress or training.

 According to Dr. Andrej A. Romanovsky from St. Joseph’s Hospital and Medical Center in Phoenix, AZ, the skin is the “largest sensory organ in our body, and it further contributes to homeostasis by sensing various disturbances occurring at the border of our internal and external environment” (Romanovsky, 2014).

 In other words, skin temperature plays a role in thermoregulation and can provide viable feedback about things like the menstrual cycle, or fever.